GuitarML/GuitarLSTM/README.md

 # GuitarLSTM

+GuitarLSTM trains guitar effect/amp neural network models for processing on wav files.
+Record input/output samples from the target guitar amplifier or pedal, then use this code to create a digital deep learning model of the sound.
+The model can then be applied to other wav files to make it sound like the amp or effect.
+This code uses Tensorflow/Keras.

-GuitarLSTM trains guitar effect/amp neural network models for processing on wav data.
-In comparison to the WaveNet model from PedalNetRT, this implementation is much faster and better suited for copying the sound of guitar amps and pedals.
+The LSTM model is effective for copying the sound of tube amplifiers, distortion, overdrive, and compression.
+It also captures the impluse response of the mic/cab used for recording the samples.
+In comparison to the WaveNet model, this implementation is much faster and can more accurately copy the sound of complex guitar signals while still training on a CPU.

 ## Info